jinnabaalu/jinnabalu.github.io/_posts/2020-11-02-elasticsearch-water-mark.md

 '
 ```

-> Note: Enable the `cluster.routing.allocation.disk.threshold_enabled: true`, when the cluster is stable and normal, so the warnings will be thrown based on the disk usage.
+> Note: Enable the `cluster.routing.allocation.disk.threshold_enabled: true`, when the cluster is stable and health is green, so the warnings will be thrown based on the disk usage.
 Disabling leads to stop the elasticsearch cluster.